Best Budget Graphics Cards in 2025: GPUs Worth the Money

 The Best Budget Graphics Card

 For years now, it's felt like graphics card manufacturers have essentially forgotten about the budget graphics card.
-Nvidia, for instance, still hasn't released a follow-up to the GTX 1660 Ti, instead telling anyone on a budget to settle for last-year's GPUs.
+Nvidia, for instance, still hasn't released a follow-up to the GTX 1660 Ti, instead telling anyone on a budget to settle for last year's GPUs.
 Luckily, Intel has stepped into the fray and its second generation of graphics cards are providing an excellent entry point to PC gaming.
 The Intel Arc B580 is by far the best budget graphics card we've had in years.

 This graphics card starts at $249 and is strapped with 12GB of VRAM, which is significantly more than the 8GB that the comparable RTX 4060 and Radeon RX 7600 offer.
 While having more than 8GB is nice to have at 1080p, it's essential at higher resolutions, as that frame buffer can fill up quickly at 1440p or 4K.
 When I reviewed the Intel Arc B580, I found that it delivered way better performance at 1440p than any other comparable graphics card, thanks in large part to that frame buffer.

 In fact, throughout the eight games I benchmarked with the Intel Arc B580, I found that it offered by far the lowest cost per frame out of the lineup.
-Averaged out across the test suite, the Arc B580 only costs $3.72 per frame in a 1440p game, compared to $4.39 from the RTX 4060 and $4.89 from the AMD Radeon RX 7600 (based on MSRP).
+Averaged out across the test suite, the Arc B580 only costs $3.72 per frame in a 1440p game, compared to $4.39 from the RTX 4060 and $4.89 from the AMD Radeon RX 7600 (based on retail price).
 For its price, then, the B580 easily provides the best value for gamers watching their wallets.

 What's most suprising though, is how good the B580 is at handling ray tracing.
 Even games that traditionally favor Nvidia's hardware, like Cyberpunk 2077, lean towards the Intel B580.
-In Cyberpunk, at 1440p with the Ray Tracing Ultra preset and XeSS set to 'Balanced', you can expect a healthy 60fps average.
+In Cyberpunk, at 1440p with the Ray Tracing Ultra preset and XeSS set to Balanced, you can expect a healthy 60fps average.
 Compared to the more-expensive RTX 4060 with 49fps, and the choice is clear.

 Keep in mind, though, that because this is only the second generation of Intel's graphics cards, there are still some bugs to sort through.
 When I was testing Call of Duty: Black Ops 6, I noticed that the benchmark would run without rendering the gun in the player's hand.
 Annoying, but it is something that could be fixed.
 It should also be noted that this bug persisted throughout all of the Intel GPUs I tested, including the last-gen Arc A770 and A750, so it's not a problem with the B580 alone.

-2. Asus TUF Gaming GeForce RTX 4060 Ti OC Edition
+2. Nvidia GeForce RTX 5060 Ti

-Best Budget Graphics Card Under $400
+Best Budget Graphics Card Under $450

 3. Gigabyte AMD Radeon RX 7600 OC